kluchey/OMG/pages/well-defined.md

-- #definiton A mathematical object is well-defined if
+- #definiton A mathematical object is well-defined if it:
+	- Has a #definition.
+	  logseq.order-list-type:: number
+	- Its definition is unambiguous.
+See also [[ambiguity]]. logseq.order-list-type:: number